wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ## Introduction

-When implementing the authentication flow on mobile, your task consists of building two major use-cases outlined in the [introductory overview documentation](Readme.md): device activation and transaction signing.
+When implementing the authentication flow on mobile, your task consists of building two major use-cases outlined in the [introductory overview documentation](Readme.md):

+- Device activation
+- Transaction signing

 Of course, you will need to also implement several auxiliary use-cases but these will become simple once you have device activation and transaction signing use-cases in place.

-Our Mobile Security Suite SDK will help you with the above-mentioned use-cases.
-Since the underlying authentication protocol is called PowerAuth, the Mobile Security Suite SDK technical components inherit this naming: the SDK is called the **PowerAuth SDK**.
+Our [Mobile Security Suite SDK](https://wultra.com/mobile-security-suite) will help you with the above-mentioned use-cases.
+Since the underlying authentication protocol is called PowerAuth, the Mobile Security Suite SDK technical components inherit this naming.
+The "Mobile Security Suite SDK" is called the **PowerAuth SDK** on the technical level.

 During the device activation flow, the SDK communicates with the public enrollment services.
-During the transaction signing, the SDK communicates with the server that publishes protected resources.
+During the transaction signing, the SDK communicates with your server that publishes some protected resources (login, payment approval).
 The mobile app never communicates with the PowerAuth Server interface since this component is hidden deep in the secure infrastructure.
 See the component description in the [introductory overview documentation](Readme.md).

 ## Getting the SDK